-Interest rates tell us a lot about a lot of things.
+But to understand negative interest rates, let’s first dive into what interest rates tell us in general.
 Interest rates represent the return required for the risk in an investment.
 Every money market investment from the simplest bank deposit to the most complex financial instruments has risks.
 As investors, we want to be compensated for that risk, and the compensation is usually described in interest rate terms.

 The most fundamental rate in the US is the “risk-free” rate, which is the Federal (Fed) Funds Rate.
 Why is the Fed Fund Rate risk-free?
 Well, because today we have a high level of confidence that the US financial system will be functioning tomorrow morning.
 Forecasting where the financial system might be in two days or three months is much less definitive.
 It’s like we know the sun will come up tomorrow because it did today, but we can’t be certain about the day after until we see what happens tomorrow.